Hyrrokkin User Guide

 When a node is constructed, the constructor is passed a service API object, providing various useful services.
 This services API is very similar to that passed to a configuration constructor.

-Consider the TextInputNode
+Consider the TextInputNode:

 # Hyrrokkin - a library for building and running executable graphs